 The court ruled in Fox’s favor and issued an injunction permanently prohibiting TVEyes from recording and uploading Fox’s content.

 Oracle v.
 Rimini

-As a result, Oracle sued Rimini and when Rimini was found liable for copyright infringement, the court awarded Oracle over $100 million in damages.
+As a result, Oracle sued Rimini and when Rimini was found liable for infringement, the court awarded Oracle over $100 million in damages.

 Final words: International Copyright Issues

-With the advent of the internet as a medium of transmitting files and information, copyright issues are becoming more global.
+With the advent of artificial intelligence and the internet as a medium of transmitting files and information, copyright issues are becoming more global.
 Please note that you shouldn’t rely on the court judgements in the cases listed above.
 Copyright issues differ from case to case, so it is best to consult an intellectual property attorney for personalized legal advice.